KyleOnTheWorldWideWeb/CalgaryHacks25/README.md

 # Wild Change
-An interactive map created to raise awareness of the environmental degradation that has occurred in the 20th and 21st century.
+An interactive map created to raise awareness about the environmental degradation that has occurred in the 20th and 21st century.

 ## Contents
 - [INSTALLATION](#installation)